 Ultra-slim sliding patio doors are the newest type of product on the market offering sightlines from 17mm up to 35mm or more.
 These super thin, structurally bonded doors cost more and come with other manufacturing and installation considerations.
 Conventional sliding doors like the SVG30 or 83 are dry glazed meaning unlike the ultra-slim doors, glazing is done on site, not in the factory.

 The other visual consideration with structurally bonded patio doors, as good as they are, is the very deep interlock.
-One the one hand it is thin to look at face on.
-On the other hand, it is much more prominent than a conventional slider often projecting back 150mm or more.
+It might look nice and slim face on, but projects deeper internally, often by up to 150mm or more.
 This is for structural reasons as well as acting as a door handle with many systems.

 Therefore, a product like the SVG30 offers similar thin sight lines of the much more expensive structurally bonded products at far less cost and in our view, looks aesthetically similar without the deep projecting mullion.
 See both types of doors and we think you’ll agree, there is not much difference.